carleton251-s19/inclass/README.md

-This is where I am auto-syncing all of the code that I write in class.
+This is where I am auto-syncing code that I write in class.